You can build your React Native applications in Appcircle for iOS or Android platforms.

 Please don't forget to add additional scheme files to your version control.

 Major Xcode versions are available for building in Appcircle.
 You can select the preferred Xcode version in Build Configuration window.

-Click on the gear icon on top right to access build configuration.
-First step will be the build project details.
+Click on the gear icon on the top right to access the build configuration.
+The first step will be the build project details.
 You can enter details manually or click on the Fetch button to retrieve them from your project.